-Dubbed as the best solo travel destination for making friends, Belfast is one of the most culturally vibrant and friendly city break destinations in Europe.
+Across the border in Northern Ireland and dubbed as the best solo travel destination for making friends, Belfast is one of the most culturally vibrant and friendly city break destinations in Europe.
 Much like Dublin, Belfast is rich in literature.
 It’s the city that inspired both The Chronicles of Narnia and Gulliver’s Travels, which is a pull for a lot of visitors today.

 See all featured cruises to Ireland

 In the heart of the Mediterranean is Italy.
 The birthplace of the Renaissance and one of the most exciting cultural destinations on the planet, Italy should be at the top of your list.

 Food is a universal language.
 And what is Italy most known for?
 It’s food, of course!
 From the quality of the ingredients to the reverence for tradition, eating in Italy is all about passion, pride and godere la vita (enjoying life).
 Make sure to avoid tourist traps, not only are they expensive, but they don’t always offer the true Italian experience.
 Instead speak to on board staff or local tourist guides for their recommendations.